-Subsection (A) contains the requirement that motions be made at least ten days before the contested case hearing.
+Subsection (A) contains the requirement that motions be made at least thirty days before the contested case hearing.
+All motions filed with the Court must be accompanied by a filing fee as provided in Rule 71(D).
+Responses to the motion must be filed within ten days after the motion is filed, and replies must be made within five days after the response is filed.
+The presiding judge may extend or shorten any of these time frames.
 A special rule for continuances was added because of their common usage.
 Notice to all parties is required.
 Subsection (C) contains a standard provision that the parties must consult with opposing counsel before filing of a discovery motion to discourage frivolous motions.
 Subsection (D) provides for consolidation of two or more cases in the event that the same or substantially similar evidence is relevant and material in the cases to be consolidated.
 The language of the subsection is adapted from 29 C.F.R., Part 18, Subpart A §18.11, which is applicable to proceedings before Federal administrative law judges.
+Motions for leave to intervene are governed by Rule 20 rather than this rule.
+Requests for an expedited hearing must be made by motion and must be accompanied by a filing fee as provided in Rule 71.